THIS CRAZY DAY IN 1972: The bank time bomber revealed!

 Weekly Compilation January 10-16, 1972

-To access all contents, click on the rose icon in the upper left corner or HERE.
+To access all contents, click HERE.

 Why do we run this separate item peeking into newspapers from 1972?
 Because 1972 was part of the ancient times when everybody read a paper.
 Everybody, everybody, everybody.
 Even kids.
 So Steve Bertolucci, the 10-year-old hero of the novel serialized at this Substack, read the paper too—sometimes just to have something to do.
 These are some of the stories he read.
 If you’d like, keep up with the 1972 papers every day on Twitter, @RoselandChi1972.